IBMIntegration/ibm-event-streams/basic-es.md

     | ssl.truststore.password | Enter the Truststore password obtained. |

-    This is how your `config.properties` should look like after the changes.
+    This is how your `config.properties.lab1` should look like after the changes.
 This is a sample.
 Do not copy and paste this contents.

     ```sh
 	## Mandatory Section ##